MicrosoftDocs/architecture-center/docs/framework/security/design-network-connectivity.md

 ## Connection with Azure PaaS services

 The workload will often need to communicate with other Azure services.
-For example it might need to get secrets from Azure Key Vault.
+For example, it might need to get secrets from Azure Key Vault.
 Avoid making connections over the public internet.

 **Does the workload use secure ways to access Azure PaaS services?**
 ***